-We believe this heuristic could be made rigorous under mild assumptions, because algorithm (13) closely resembles the major algorithm extensively studied in [19] and [20] for which similar results hold.
-Theorems 17 and 2.1.1. appearing in [19] and [20] respectively suggest that an algorithm much like (13) converges almost surely to W^ if its associated ODE (reminiscent of (10)) satisfies condition (11), and the input process Z is strongly mixing.
-The conjecture that algorithm (13) converges to W^ is also reminiscent of Theorem 3.1 by [21], and related results by [22].
+We believe this heuristic could be made rigorous under mild assumptions, because algorithm (13) closely resembles the major algorithm extensively studied in (Benveniste et al., 1990) and (Borkar, 2009) for which similar results hold.
+Theorems 17 and 2.1.1. appearing in (Benveniste et al., 1990) and (Borkar, 2009) respectively suggest that an algorithm much like (13) converges almost surely to W^ if its associated ODE (reminiscent of (10)) satisfies condition (11), and the input process Z is strongly mixing.
+The conjecture that algorithm (13) converges to W^ is also reminiscent of Theorem 3.1 by Melo and Ribeiro (2007), and related results by Chen et al. (2019).
 These results are closely related to Q-learning and stochastic gradient descent.
-We note that (sadly) finding the fixed point of the general contraction mapping Φ renders the estimation of W a nonlinear problem.
+We note that (sadly) finding the fixed point of the general contraction mapper Φ renders the estimation of W a nonlinear problem.